ryanbrahim/cs537-p2a/README.md

 ./wish
 ```

-Then you should see the wish prompt:
+Finally, this should produce the wish prompt

 ```
 wish>